Vayarin Alternatives for ADHD Management

 In a study published in Neurology, researchers reviewed the electronic health records of 722 unique patients of Texas Child Neurology and defined “successful treatment” as any patient taking Vayarin for more than three months.
 Of the 722 patients, fewer than half (300) continued Vayarin for more than three months.

 Additionally, approximately 60 percent of those patients reported benefits in Vayarin.
 Researchers found the slow response time for the medication to “take effect” as a leading cause.
-Also, cost and objections to the taste of the product were all prominent reasons for therapy failure.
+Additionally, cost and objections to the taste of the product were significant reasons for therapy failure.

-Ultimately, it is important to consult with your physician about your individual needs to find the best product for you.
+Ultimately, it is essential to consult with your physician to determine your individual needs and find the best product for you.

 Take The Quiz